DreamOfTheRedChamber/system-design-interviews/README.md

 ### Cassandra <a id="workflow-storage-cassandra"></a>
 #### Features
+* Data model
+	- Level1: row_key
+		+ Namely hashkey
+		+ Could not perform range query
+	- Level2: column_key
+		+ Already sorted, could perform range query
+		+ Could be compound value (e.g. timestamp + user_id)
+	- Level3: value
+		+ In general it is String
+		+ Could use custom serialization or avaible ones such as Protobuff/Thrift.

+* High scalability / No single point of failure (peer to peer)
+	- Scaling an existing Cassandra cluster is a matter of adding more nodes.
+As no single node is a master, when we add nodes to the cluster we are improving the capacity of the cluster to support more writes and reads.
+This type of horizontal scaling allows you to have maximum uptime, as the cluster keeps serving requests from the clients while new nodes are being added to the cluster.
 	- All nodes are functionally equal but each node is responsible for different data set.
 		+ Does not have a single point of failure.
 		+ Automatic data partitioning.

+* Write optimization: When a write is received by Cassandra, the data is first recorded in a commit log, then written to an in-memory structure known as memtable.
+A write operation is only considered successful once it's written to the commit log and the memtable.
+Writes are batched in memory and periodically written out to structures know as SSTable.
+SSTable are not written to again after they are flushed; if there are changes to the data, a new SSTable is written.
+Unused SSTables are reclaimed by compaction.
+	- Commit log:
+		+ Write to it before into db
-	- Data model
+	- Memtable:
-		+ Level1: row_key
-			* Namely hashkey
-			* Could not perform range query
-		+ Level2: column_key
-			* Already sorted, could perform range query
-			* Could be compound value (e.g. timestamp + user_id)
-		+ Level3: value
+		+ In memory
-			* In general it is String
-			* Could use custom serialization or avaible ones such as Protobuff/Thrift.
+		+ Value will be added to memtable after commit log
+	- SSTable
+		+ Write after memtable is full
+		+ Append only / Sequential write
+	- Compaction

-	- Tunable consistency
+* Tunable consistency
+	- Consistency can be increased by reducing the availability level of request.
+	- Formula: R + W > N. Tune the availability by changing the R and W values for a fixed value of N.
+		+ R: Minimum number of nodes that must respond successfully to a read
+		+ W: Minimum number of nodes that must respond successfully to a write
+		+ N: The number of nodes participating in the replication of data.
+Configured during keyspace creation.

-	- Little administration
+	- Levels:
+		+ ONE
+			* Write: Write to one node's commit log and return a response to the client.
+Good when have high write requirements and do not mind if some writes are lost.
+			* READ: Return data from the first replica.
+If the data is stale, subsequent reads will get the latest data; this process is called read repair.
+Good when you have high read requirements and do not mind if you get stale data.
+		+ QUORUM: Similar to one, but the majority of the nodes need to respond to read/write requests.
+	    + ALL: All nodes have to respond to reads or writes, which will make the cluster not tolerant to faults - even when one node is down, the write or read is blocked and reported as a failure.

 #### Read/Write process
 	+ Clients can connect to any server no matter what data they intend to read or write.